Arioch3d/DA_Capstone/README.md

 ## Objective

-I was wondering what the gender spread looks like for comics through time.
-I also wanted a way to compare information about comic characters between the two major comic companies and if there have been any female characters that are deceased and if so, what's the percent of female to male deaths throughout the years.
+This project looks to answer the question: How has gender representation and character mortality changed in comics over time, and do these patterns differ between the two biggest publishers?
+This project will dig into the gender balance of comic book characters through the years, compare trends between Marvel and DC, and look at how many female versus male characters have been killed off.

 ## Overview